neoFinch/Vortex-Browser/README.md

 1. Clone the repo
 2. Run command `npm install`
 3. To create build run `npm run make`
+   -  It will generate appropriate executables based on your system (mac, linux, windows) in the `out` directory.
-4. To run in Dev Mode with auto-reloading - run command `npx electronmon .`
+5. To run in Dev Mode with auto-reloading - run command `npx electronmon .`
-5. To run in Dev Mode without auto-reload - run command `npm run start`
+6. To run in Dev Mode without auto-reload - run command `npm run start`